GLP-1 side effects: what is expected, what is serious, what to do

 Muscle loss and lean mass

 All caloric-deficit weight loss involves some lean mass loss, and GLP-1-mediated weight loss is no exception.
-STEP-1 sub-study DXA analysis found roughly 25 to 40 percent of total weight lost was lean mass, which is within the expected range for diet-driven weight loss of similar magnitude.
+STEP-1 sub-study DXA analysis found roughly 25 to 40 percent of total weight lost was lean mass.
+That is within the expected range for diet-driven weight loss of similar magnitude.
 SURMOUNT-1 and -3 produced similar proportions for tirzepatide.
 Whether the absolute lean mass loss is clinically meaningful depends on the patient's baseline (older, lower-baseline-muscle patients are at higher risk of sarcopenia), activity pattern, and protein intake.
 Resistance training two to three times a week and protein intake of 1.2 to 1.6 grams per kg of ideal body weight per day is the standard mitigation.
 Deeper analysis at muscle loss what we know and seniors and sarcopenia.
+For patients 65 and older, the senior GLP-1 hub covers dose strategy and protein targets.

 Titration: the single biggest determinant of tolerability